-IV.
+III.
 State and Federal Actions Affecting Agency Staffing

-The following is a breakdown of legislation over the past 10 years that has affected staffing requirements at the Nebraska Department of Environmental Quality.
+The following is a breakdown of legislation over the past 10 years that has affected NDEQ staffing requirements.
 The required programs are broken into three categories: 1) programs required by the federal government which did not require additional state legislation to adopt (Federally Mandated); 2) state legislation in response to federal requirements (State Legislation/Federally Mandated); and 3) state legislation which was not federally mandated (State Legislation/ Not Federally Mandated).